azoth-lang/azoth.language.reference/src/patterns.md

 exhaustive because no subclasses can be added without rebuilding the package.
 This can also be achieved by marking the class "closed?"

+**TODO:** clarify how this works with capabilities.
+Should it be a bare type.
+But what about cases like `self |> ref var Foo` where the capability modifies what type you might be checking for?

 ## None Pattern

 ```grammar